2014 Irish Heritage & Dromoland Castle - 8 Days/7 Nights

-Start your tour at Shannon Airport with a group transfer to your hotel, available between 7:00 am and 12:00 noon.
+Start your tour at Shannon Airport with a group transfer to your hotel in nearby Limerick, available between 7:00 am and 12:00 noon.
 If your flight arrives later than 12:00 noon, transfer to the hotel at your own expense.
-This afternoon you are at leisure to rest after your journey or take a stroll on your own through Bunratty Folk Park, which is located close to your hotel.
+At 1:30 pm depart your hotel for a short drive around Limerick and visit the huge King John’s Castle, built in the 13th century on the banks of the River Shannon to defend the area.
 Join your tour director for a welcome drink before heading to the 15th century Bunratty Castle for a medieval-style dinner and entertainment.

 Depart Killarney and travel through Macroom to visit the famous Blarney Castle where you may climb to the top to kiss the fabled “Stone of Eloquence.”
 Browse through the Blarney Woollen Mills for quality Irish-made goods.
 Bypass Cork city as you drive to the port town of Cobh.
 Visit the Cobh Heritage Centre, which traces the history of emigration from Ireland to new worlds.
 Learn about travel conditions for the many Irish emigrants on early sailing ships and steam vessels.
 Follow the coastal route via the town of Youghal to Waterford and check in to your hotel.
 In the evening take a gentle walk with a local historian who will reveal Waterford’s Viking and medieval past.